 One of the most obvious things to do when you are feeling the effects of sunburn is to get out of the sun, yet you’d be surprised at how many people think that the damage has been done so elongated sun exposure won’t make a difference.
 It’s essential to get out of the sun as soon as you notice that your skin is a little tender.

 This doesn’t just mean for a few hours either!
 Try and stay in the shade, or at least wear clothing or accessories that cover up your body for the entire time it takes for your sunburn to heal.

-Although you may want to immediately get to your painful skin, it’s important to remember that the best thing that you can do for your body is hydrate it.
+Although you may want to immediately tend to your painful skin, it’s important to remember that the best thing that you can do for your body is hydrate it.
 So while you get out of the sun, and make a plan to find sunburn relief products, you should drink as much water as you can.
 This will help get some moisture back into your body and assist your cells in their recovery.